 It is easy to confuse kidney and lower back pain.
-Lower back pain can be dull, like an ache, and continuous.
+Lower back pain can be dull, like an ache, and/or continuous.
 Kidney pain generally occurs in waves and will be accompanied by other symptoms, including painful urination or fever.
 The kidneys are part of the urinary system, so if there is an infection or other issue, urinating will become uncomfortable or difficult.

 Kidneys, Back Muscles or Spine?

 Kidney pain usually appears in the flank, or side, between the ribs and hips.
 Sometimes it is felt in the upper abdomen.
 Pain from kidney stones, for example, can appear on your side or in the lower left or right abdomen.
 Pain in the kidneys is not significantly affected by the body movements, but in disorders, such as a kidney infection, applying pressure to the affected kidney can be painful.

 Lower back pain can appear due to a disorder or injury to the spinal column.
 If the spinal nerves are involved, the pain may radiate into the buttocks, the back or side of the legs or even to the feet.
 If the issue is with the lower back muscles, the pain can appear anywhere in the lower back.
 Both spinal and muscle pain can be greatly affected by body position.

 Often (kidney stones, infection)